lucagump/eagletrt-api/README.md

 It's a cloud-based application.
 It's built with different microservices developed with Node Js, Docker, NGINX, MongoDB and MQTT.
 The project is up and running (_i hope_) [here](https://theuselessweb.com/).

 ## Goal

-This application is the result of the continuos research of the telemtry group from 2018 untill 2021.
-The result is a maintainable application to serve the telemtry web-app used byt the member of the team.
-The main focus is to serve the webapp by giving the data to render the charts of the vehicle during the tests.
-Each user should have the possiblity to see a customizable page with charts and configuration of the vehicle.
+This application is the result of the continuous research of the telemetry group from 2018 until 2021.
+The result is a maintainable application to serve the telemetry web-app used by the member of the team.
+The main focus is to serve the web app by giving the data to render the charts of the vehicle during the tests.
+Each user should have the possibility to see a customizable page with charts and configuration of the vehicle.
 Further user stories could be implemented starting from this _zero_ version of the software.

 ## Project Structure (Version 1)